Ernest II, Duke of Saxe-Coburg and Gotha: Nomination for the Greek throne

 On 23 October 1862, Otto of Bavaria, King of Greece, was deposed in a bloodless coup.
 The Greeks were eager to have someone close to Britain and Queen Victoria replace Otto; some desired to allow Prince Alfred, Duke of Edinburgh (her second son) to succeed as King of Greece.
 He was elected with 95% of the vote in the Greek head of state referendum of 1862.
 After his ineligibility was confirmed however, the Greeks began looking for other possible candidates, which included Duke Ernest at the British government's suggestion.
 To their and Victoria's reasoning, if Ernest were to take the Greek throne, Alfred could immediately take up his inheritance and succeed Ernest as duke (the Prince of Wales having passed his claim to the duchy of Saxe-Coburg and Gotha on to his younger brother).
 Many were in favor of his nomination, including Prime Minister Lord Palmerston as well as Ernest's sister-in-law.
 In a letter written to her uncle Leopold I of Belgium, Victoria stated her support for a new royal branch of the House of Saxe-Coburg and Gotha (as Leopold had been chosen as King of the Belgians in 1831), as well as her desire for her second son, Alfred, to succeed his uncle in the duchy.
 As negotiations continued however, she began to lose enthusiasm for the idea.

 There were problems to the nomination; Ernest had no legitimate children, and thus would have had to adopt one of the princes of his house to succeed him as King of Greece.
 To solve this problem, Ernest suggested to Palmerston that he simply take the title Regent of Greece and hold the kingdom in trust for his chosen heir.
 He also stipulated that if he accepted the throne, it should be subject to certain guarantees by the other powers.
-The apparent deal-breaker, though, was the fact that Ernest wanted to acquire the Greek throne and still maintain control of his "safer" duchies.
+The apparent deal-breaker, though, was that Ernest wanted to acquire the Greek throne and still maintain control of his "safer" duchies.
 In the end, the British cabinet thought the proposed conditions unacceptable.
 His recommendations having been turned down, Ernest in turn refused.
 In 1863, the Greek throne was accepted by another member of a royal family: the Princess of Wales' younger brother Prince William of Denmark.
 Ernest would later comment, "That this cup was spared me, I always regarded as a piece of good fortune".